This page provides answers to the following questions:

 An employer is not required to violate a seniority system that is a product of a collective bargaining agreement to accommodate a disabled employee.
 Nor is an employer required to lower quality or production standards to make an accommodation, or excuse violations of conduct rules necessary for the operation of an employer’s business.
 Nor is an employer obligated to provide personal use items such as glasses, hearing aids, or prostheses.

-An employer is not required to make an accommodation for a known disability of a qualified applicant or employee if it would impose an “undue hardship” on the employer’s business.
+An employer is not required to make an accommodation for a known disability if it would impose an “undue hardship” on the employer’s business.
 Undue hardship is defined as an accommodation requiring “significant difficulty or expense.”

-Some of the factors that will be taken into account when analyzing whether a particular accommodation presents an undue hardship include:
+Some of the factors taken into account when analyzing whether there is an undue hardship include:

 - the nature and cost of the accommodation